Whip Media

-Whip Media Group is a private American company selling enterprise software for content distribution, as well as TV- and film-related user data.
+Whip Media Group is a privately held American company that serves as a data broker selling collected personal data, while also developing enterprise software solutions for content distribution.
 It operates physical offices in the US, the UK, and the EU.

 Background

-Whip Media Group is the result of a merger of TV Time, a tracking platform for user data about TV shows and films, and Mediamorph, a data tracking and content distribution company operating in the video on demand market.
+Whip Media Group is the result of a consolidation of the mergers by the parent company of TV Time, a tracking platform for user data about TV shows and films acquired by the venture in 2016; TheTVDB, a user-generated TV-related mass media database; and Mediamorph, a data tracking and content distribution company operating in the video on demand market.
 It was founded following the former's acquisition of the latter in October 2019.

+The fast growth, in part entailed by $65 million raised venture capital financing, resulted in the increase in its workforce, growing from 35 to 155 employees from July 2018 to January 2020.
+In January 2020 Whip Media raised another $50 million from Eminence Capital and Raine Ventures.

+On February 19, 2025, the company was acquired by Blue Torch Capital described as "a direct lend[er] to ‘companies in transition.'"
+The company then shut down TV Time on July 15, 2026 citing financial inability to host it sustainably.

+Leadership

 As of its founding its CEO was Richard Rosenblatt.

-Whip Media Group also operates TheTVDB, a user-generated TV show database.

-As of January 2020 the company employed 155 people.

-Carol Hanley was named CEO in June 2023, replacing Richard Rosenblatt.

-Funding

-In January 2020 Whip Media raised $50 million from Eminence Capital and Raine Ventures, making the total amount of money raised by the company to $115 million at time of this deal.
+In June 2023, Carol Hanley was appointed CEO, succeeding Rosenblatt.
+In February 2025, Welby Chen replaced her in the role.